-- 1. Using the cheat sheet called Automatically Import the DS-5 Example Projects into the Current Workspace, import the ARMv7 Linux application examples into your workspace.
+- 1. Import on page 4-44 the ARMv7 Linux application examples into your workspace.
 These include the gnometris example. - 2.
-Following the instructions in the cheat sheet, download and install the DS-5 Linux example distribution into your workspace. - 3.
+Download and copy the DS-5 Linux example distribution into your workspace. - 3.
 Select the gnometris project in the Project Explorer view. - 4.
 Select Build Project from the Project menu.